MattGyverLee/keyman-engine-android-testing/README.md

 - Save, Build and Play in the emulator (I tested with Android 27 and 29)
 - Authorize and Enable the KMSample2 keyboard.
 - Close the app.
-- Click on the Google bar to show the primary (Qwerty) keyboard.
+- Click on the Google bar to show the primary (Azerty) keyboard.
 - Click on the Globe to switch to the Qwerty Keyboard.
 - Test this Keyboard if possible.